 - Had lower inpatient mortality, considering patient severity.

 - Delivered care that resulted in fewer health-acquired infections.

 - Had lower 30-day mortality and 30-day hospital-wide readmission rates.

 - Scored higher on patient ratings of their overall hospital experience.

-Read The Dangers of Too Many Tests and Treatments for more information.
+Read The Dangers of Too Many Medical Tests and Treatments for more information.

 Don’t forget about your insurance coverage.